-Due to extensive metabolism, plasma concentrations after a standard dose of diltiazem can vary over 10-fold, which significantly limits their value in evaluating cases of overdosage.
+Due to extensive metabolism, plasma concentrations after a standard dose of diltiazem can vary over tenfold, which significantly limits their value in evaluating cases of overdosage.

 Charcoal hemoperfusion has been used successfully as an adjunct therapy to hasten drug elimination.
-Overdoses with as much as 10.8 gm of oral diltiazem have been successfully treated using appropriate supportive care.
+Overdoses with as much as 10.8 grams of oral diltiazem have been successfully treated using appropriate supportive care.

 Dilacor XR Dosage and Administration